midwayjs/midway/docs/en/guide.md

 ## Router & Controller

-Midway use the `koa-router` as router solution, and provide more syntactic sugar that users can easyly declare router and controller with decorators by TypeScript.
+Midway use the `koa-router` as router solution, and provide more syntactic sugar that users can easily declare router and controller with decorators by TypeScript.

+Midway adopts the IoC self-scanning mechanism, it weakens the directory structure convention to a certain extent.
+Through the mechanism of the decorator, it can be easily decoupled, split according to business logic, and so on.

+You can create controllers in any directory, no longer restricting the app/controller directory.
+Similarly, other decorators are not limited.

+Now you can do it like `src/web/controller`, or you can divide it by business dimension, such as `user` directory, which contains all the controller/service/dao related to the user, and is friendly to microservices or serverless.

 ### Router decorator